ibm-cloud-docs/EventStreams/eventstreams159.md

 ### Consumer offsets
 Note that while consumer groups offsets are replicated between clusters, they must be explicitly used by consumers in order to reset their position when switching cluster.

 The RemoteClusterUtils package allows to easily make these changes.
-Such logic is demonstrated in https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119
+Such logic is demonstrated in [ConsumerRunnable.java](https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119)

 ## Monitoring mirroring
 {: #monitoring}

-Mirroring can be monitored using IBM Cloud™ Monitoring with Sysdig.
-To enable Monitoring, see https://cloud.ibm.com/docs/services/EventStreams?topic=eventstreams-metrics.
+You can monitor mirroring using IBM Cloud™ Monitoring with Sysdig.
+To enable monitoring, see [Monitoring Event Streams metrics](/docs/services/EventStreams?topic=eventstreams-metrics).
 The Monitoring dashboard is available on the target cluster.

 The Event Streams Mirroring dashboard exposes the following metrics:
 - Mirroring throughput: the bytes per second of mirroring throughput from the source Event Streams instance.
 This is useful to see if mirroring is active and for capacity planning.